 The housing-related strategies and actions focus on providing safe and affordable housing for all residents, with particular emphasis on supplying homes for Northfield's workforce.
 The type of housing, its location, and energy efficiency all matter to concerns of affordability (both the home and transportation costs), accessibility (connections to opportunities), and sustainability.
-This Plan recommends putting housing close to where people need to go, creating mixed-income neighborhoods, and ensuring homes are safe in all seasons and weather.
+This plan recommends putting housing close to where people need to go, creating mixed-income neighborhoods, and ensuring homes are safe in all seasons and weather.

-The economic development strategies focus on housing not supplied by the marketplace as a core economic development activity, as well as more typical strategies to retain and expand existing businesses and attract new businesses to diversify the tax base to support the goals of this Plan.
+The economic development strategies focus on housing not supplied by the marketplace as a core economic development activity, as well as more typical strategies to retain and expand existing businesses and attract new businesses to diversify the tax base to support the goals of this plan.
 Northfield will work to retain and develop its high-quality downtown retail environment; its mixeduse pattern is very productive in tax terms, provides higher density housing, and the historic downtown is a key part of Northfield's attractiveness as a community.
 Larger-scale commercial and industrial development is also needed, and the city has recently rezoned a substantial amount of land for this purpose.
-However, the city must also use existing economic impact analysis tools to ensure extension of infrastructure and other costs do not adversely affect the City's long-term fiscal health.
+However, the city must also use existing economic impact analysis tools to ensure extension of infrastructure and other costs do not adversely affect the city's long-term fiscal health.

 Planning for climate resilience and mitigation, and protecting environmental resources, are also key to this plan.
 Extreme events such as the 2024 record-breaking flood caused damage to both private and public assets and required repairs and inventory replacement.
-Planning to manage stormwater, flooding, increased heat and cold, as well as reducing the City's carbon footprint, are all ways to reduce the costs of climate change.
-This Plan contains multiple recommendations to address these issues including development pattern, street design, economic development choices, and housing improvements.
+Planning to manage stormwater, flooding, increased heat and cold, as well as reducing the city's carbon footprint, are all ways to reduce the costs of climate change.
+This plan contains multiple recommendations to address these issues including development pattern, street design, economic development choices, and housing improvements.

 Economic development investments (including housing) impact equity (which businesses the city chooses to support with finite resources), economic sustainability (how the city chooses to grow both physically and financially), and environment (where the city chooses to grow, and maximizes use of existing infrastructure).
+Northfield is experiencing low rental vacancy rates, rapidly increasing housing prices, and more workers commute into the city than leave to work elsewhere, all indicating a shortage in available housing.